FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - There is a back button loop that is affecting the back btn...
 - Find a way of appending back the lesson type that was there after token verification.
 - Find a better way of not going to s3 uploader without lesson or resource name.
+- We are deleting multiple things at a time...
+Behaviour observed on users and course sections.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY